killerkalamari/cfs-compiler/README.md

 ```

 ### Identifiers
 Identifiers in _cfs_ are used for function and const names, and are case sensitive.
-They are comprised of upper- and lowercase letters, numbers, and/or underscores, but cannot begin with a number.
+They are comprised of upper- and lowercase ASCII letters, numbers, and/or underscores, but cannot begin with a number.

 ### Facer Constants, Operators, Tags, and Functions
-Facer constants, operators, tags, and functions may be used, with their standard syntax, with the exception of the `$ $` ternary operator which has been replaced by the `if()` binary and ternary operators.
+Facer constants, operators, tags, and functions may be used, with their standard syntax.
+However, the Facer ternary and logical operators have been replaced.

 ### Literals
 Real numbers, `pi`, and `e` are supported as literals in _cfs_.

 ### Data Types
-Although all _cfs_ values are represented by floating-point numbers, some functions may only produce correct results if input values adhere to the expected restrictions of the following types:
+Although all _cfs_ values are represented by floating-point numbers, functions will only produce defined results when input values adhere to the following input type restrictions:

 | Type  | Description                               |
 | ----- | ----------------------------------------- |